 The tubes are all Tung-Sol.
 I tried a pair of Tung-Sol 7581′s for the power tubes, and a pair of JJ 6L6GC’s, but I liked the Tung-Sol 6L6GC-STR’s for their relatively wide frequency response.

 This is my first single-ended amp build.
 It puts out about 5 Watts, which is plenty loud, but not bonecrushing.
 It’s based on the Fender 5f2 “Princeton” circuit, which is quite similar to the 5f1 “Champ,” the main difference being that the 5f2 has a tone control.
 This is not a kit – the chassis, cage, and filter choke are from Hammond and I kind of winged it with the drilling.
+The chassis is aluminum and the cage is steel.
 The transformers are from Classictone and the tubes are JJ.

-Princeton/Champ DIY builds have been done many times, but now that I’ve built my own, I can see, and hear why so many people like having at least one of these around.
+Now that I’ve done my own Princeton/Champ clone, I can see and hear why so many people like having at least one of these around.

 If you see anything I’ve said here that might be inaccurate or wrong, please let me know so I can correct it.

-Below are the schematic diagram for this build (left) and a possible build layout (right), and a video to prove that my latest squid launcher actually works.
-The layout diagram is close to what I actually built but not exact, and it’s not to scale – it just shows where things can go for minimal wire-crossing and halfway-decent ground distribution.
+Below are the schematic and a possible layout for this build.
+The layout diagram is close to what I actually built but not exact, and it’s not to scale – it just shows where things can go for minimal wire-crossing and decent ground distribution.

 Take the layout diagram with a grain of salt – the resistors that connect directly to the grid inputs of the tubes (R2, R5, and R10) really should be soldered directly to the socket pins, with as little exposed lead as possible.
 Also, the cathode resistor for the power tube (R11) probably should be rated > 3W.